Notable People

 Kolker's art turns that condition into subject matter.

-He does not simply paint abstractions.
+He paints abstractions that behave like tests.
 He builds situations in which the viewer's own act of seeing becomes unstable, contingent, and arguable.

 His art got stronger when he stopped treating the image as fixed